Low complexity among principal fully irreducible elements of Out($F_3$): Background

 Principal fully irreducible outer automorphisms (sometimes just called principal outer automorphisms) were introduced in \cite{stablestrata} as analogues of pseudo-Anosov homeomorphisms with only $3$-pronged singularities: As in \cite{stablestrata}, we call a fully irreducible $\vphi \in \out$ \textit{principal} if $\IW(\vphi)$ is the disjoint union of $2r-3$ triangles.

 We include now a short description of properties of principal fully irreducible elements omitting definitions not used elsewhere in this paper.
 The interested reader can find the definitions in \cite{loneaxes}, which also includes a nice explanation of the history at the start of \S 2.9.
 For a principal $\vphi \in \out$, the rotationless index is $i(\vphi)=\frac{3}{2}-r$.
 This implies $\vphi$ is ageometric and, by \cite[Theorem 4.5]{loneaxes}, all its tt representatives are stable.
-In particular, none of its tt representatives has a PNP.
-By \cite[Theorem 4.7]{loneaxes} one has that $\vphi$ will also have only a single axis.
+In particular, none of its tt representatives has a PNP (\cite[Theorem 3.2]{bf94}).
+By \cite[Theorem 4.7]{loneaxes} one also has that $\vphi$ has only a single axis (in the sense of \S \ref{ss:os}).